guilledg/guilledg.github.io/_datasets/chile_customs.md

 unit: transaction level

 type: administrative data

+organization: Servicio Nacional de Aduanas
 ---

-**Brief Description:** administrative data on individual declarations of import/export operations - Documentos Unicos de Salida (DUS), Declaraciones de Ingreso (DIN).
+**Brief Description:** administrative data on individual declarations of import/export operations - Documentos Unicos de Salida (DUS), Declaraciones de Ingreso (DIN), from National Customs Service (Chile).
 Contains information about the date of the operation, identity of the importer/exporter (including name and tax number), country of origin, customs port of entry, port of shipment, description, value, and quantity of the goods, taxes.

 **Unit/Frequency:** transaction level, by import or export operation.